-Physical Planning Act 88 of 1967 and read with section 36 of the Physical Planning Act of 1991 to change the use of land within a controlled area.
-These applications had to comply with the general principles in Chapter 1 of the DFA and/or the SDF of the related local municipality.
-Township establishment applications made by the Less Formal Township Establishment Act 113 of 1991, were administered by the provincial government.
-The transition between the administration of the local and provincial government developed into the SPLUMA framework that secures the land use administration under the local government.
+52 Mpumalanga Department of Co-operative Governance and Traditional Affairs Applications.
+53 Section 1 of the Less Formal Township Establishment Act 113 of 1991.

+provincial government developed into the SPLUMA framework that secures the land use administration under the local government.
 The tangible long-anticipated change in planning legislation was presented in the Land Use Management Bill, published in 2008.
 This was followed by the Draft Spatial Planning and Land Use Management Bill in 2010, which developed into the Spatial Planning and Land Use Management Bill, 2012 and then effectively into SPLUMA.
 The administration from the provincial government in terms of land use planning was only transferred to municipalities, physically, after the implementation of SPLUMA.
 The registers held by the provincial government had to be processed for the provincial archives to release the physical records to municipalities, which had to agree to the receipt of the physical records.
 In the Province of Mpumalanga, this physical transfer formed part of the process of the development and establishment of the new SPLUMA wall-to-wall land use schemes.
 The physical records had to be incorporated into the new land use scheme register as required by SPLUMA.
-The DFA was guided by development principles54 as required by the 1996 Constitution.55 After the DFA had been deemed unconstitutional, the development principles were still used to motivate development applications until SPLUMA was promulgated.56 SPLUMA replaced the development principles with its own, but similar in principle, development principles as mentioned in section 2.3.1.57 Mpumalanga Department of Co-operative Governance and Traditional Affairs Applications.
-Schoeman 2017 International Journal of Transport, Development and Integration 183.
-Section 1 of the Less Formal Township Establishment Act 113 of 1991.

-Section 25(2)(c) of SPLUMA.
+The DFA was guided by development principles54 as required by the 1996 Constitution.55 After the DFA had been deemed unconstitutional, the development principles were still used to motivate development applications until SPLUMA was promulgated.56 SPLUMA replaced the development principles with its own, but similar in principle, development principles as mentioned in section 2.3.1.57 The DFA played a significant role in the development of the land use planning and development administration, in the re-thinking and structuring of administration as well as the advancement of an understanding of what land use planning was.
+The integration of the ordinances and the redemarcated municipal areas also played a significant role in the development of land use planning and management system.
+54 Section 25(2)(c) of SPLUMA.